Jimmy Butler NBA Playoffs Player Props: Heat vs. Bucks

-The Miami Heat, Jimmy Butler included, square off versus the Milwaukee Bucks at 7:30 PM ET on Monday in the 2023 NBA Playoffs.
+Jimmy Butler and his Miami Heat teammates match up versus the Milwaukee Bucks in the 2023 NBA Playoffs, at 9:30 PM ET on Wednesday.

-We're going to break down Butler's prop bets, using stats and trends to help you make good predictions.
+We're going to break down Butler's prop bets, using stats and trends to help you make good picks.

 Jimmy Butler Prop Bets vs. the Bucks